 - Density – duplexes may only be allowed on lots of 2,400 square feet or greater.

-- Applicable Zoning – development shall comply with applicable zoning unless otherwise limited by the Categorical Exclusion Order.
+- Applicable Standards – development shall comply with applicable policies and regulations of the certified LCP

 - Implementation – notification of the California Coastal Commission shall be made at an appropriate point within the City review process and construction shall not commence within 5 working days of receipt of the notice by the California Coastal Commission.